radsectors/sqlshim/README.md

 ## Synopsis

-This shim does NOT (yet?) replace or duplicate ALL PHP sqlsrv driver functionality.
-All of the functions are there, but only the most common have been fully(?) implemented.
-Exercise caution and DO NOT use in a production environment.
+sqlshim does not **yet** fully replace or duplicate ALL sqlsrv driver functionality.
+All of the functions have been defined, but only the most commonly used (in my own professional experiences) have been fleshed out.
+Please remember that this software is in alpha stages and far from production-ready.
+It is provided as-is and without warranty.
+I am not responsible for any damages incurred from its use.

 ## Code Example

-1. \RadSectors\SqlShim\SqlShim::init();
+1. ```\RadSectors\Microshaft\SqlShim::init();```
-2. sqlsrv_connect( ... );
+2. ```sqlsrv_connect( ... );```
 3. ???
 4. Profit!!